David M. Hernandez

 Biographical Sketch

-David M. Hernandez (not to be confused with this David Hernandez) is a CycloAstro fellow at Yale University.
-Previously, he was a Minor Planet Center Fellow and Institute for Theory and Computation associate at the Harvard--Smithsonian Center for Astrophysics (CfA).
-David obtained his Bachelor of Science degree at the University of Arizona, where he was an Arizona Flinn Scholar and U.S. Goldwater Scholar.
-David completed his PhD in June 2018 at MIT, where he was an NSF Graduate Research Fellow, and held a three-year MIT Lyons fellowship and a Shah Zion fellowship.
-His thesis, "Solving the N-body problem in astrophysics'', was supervised by Ed Bertschinger.
+David's PhD was completed at MIT, where he was an NSF Graduate Research Fellow; he also held a three-year MIT Lyons fellowship and a Shah Zion fellowship.
+His thesis, "Solving the N-body problem in astrophysics,'' was supervised by Ed Bertschinger.
 David's thesis committee also included Mark Vogelsberger and Jesse Thaler.
-David also held brief postdoctoral positions at RIKEN CCS and MIT.

 Close